ScotFestBC: The BC Highland Games is a Metro Vancouver Scottish festival that takes place in mid-June at Lafarge Lake in Coquitlam.

 Live Entertainment (Non-Competitive Schedule)

-Below is the music and live entertainment schedule for 2025.
-(Note: Times and performer details are subject to change.)
+Below was the music and live entertainment schedule for 2025.
+(Note: Times and performer details were subject to change.)

 Friday, June 20th, 2025